kriszyp/alkali/README.md

 		this.doSomething()
 	}
 	doSomething() {
+		super.click()
 	}
 }
 ```
+One of the advantages with using classes is that it allows you to use the `super` operator to call super class methods, permitting more sophisticated element class composition.
 Note that there are some limitations to using native class syntax.
 EcmaScript does not currently support properties, nor does it support direct constructor calls, so classes created this way must be extended through the `extend` method (instances can still be created with the `new` operator).
-Assigning default properties or children can be done by using the call existing mechanism before extending:
+Assigning default properties or children can be done by using the call existing mechanism before or after extending:
 ```
 class MyDiv extends Div({title: 'default title'}) {
 	// class methods